hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

 The items of a list are called *entries* and *entries* can be appended, inserted or deleted from a list.

-{% include note.html content="*Python* alway starts counting from zero.
+{% include important.html content="*Python* always starts counting from zero.
 Thus, the first entry of a list is entry number 0." %}

 Also lists have many useful built-in functions: